Jimmy Nolen

 Jimmy Nolen (April 3, 1934 – December 18, 1983) was an American guitarist, known for his distinctive "chicken scratch" lead guitar playing in James Brown's bands.
 In its survey of "The 100 Greatest Guitarists of All Time," the English magazine Mojo ranks Nolen number twelve.
+Rolling Stone named Nolen the 12th greatest guitarist of all time in 2023.

 Career

 Early life and career

 Born in Oklahoma City, Oklahoma, United States, Nolen took up the guitar at the age of 14, teaching himself on a Harmony Acoustic guitar.
 Having played the violin since the age of nine, Nolen already had a sound musical foundation upon which to base his T-Bone Walker-inspired guitar playing.
 Nolen was "discovered" in a club in Tulsa, Oklahoma by Jimmy Wilson, a blues singer famous for his 1953 hit "Tin Pan Alley."
 Soon afterward, Wilson offered Nolen a job in his band.
 He took Nolen back to Los Angeles, California, to play in a studio band with popular southern California players Monte Easter (trumpet) and Chuck Higgins (tenor saxophone).
 During this period Nolen recorded his own commercially unsuccessful singles, mostly for King Records' Federal subsidiary, on which he both sang and played period-inspired blues songs.

 In 1957, Nolen began to play for Johnny Otis, replacing the ailing Pete "Guitar" Lewis.
 He was the principal behind Otis' hit "Willie and the Hand Jive."
 He remained in Otis’ band until 1959 when he formed his own group, The Jimmy Nolen Band.
 They performed in small clubs and ballrooms in California and Arizona's "Chitlin' Circuit", backing many of the blues musicians that passed through California.
 The principal influences that inspired his guitar technique were, T-Bone Walker, B.B.
 King and Lowell Fulson.
 The Jimmy Nolen band was popular but never released any records since their primary purpose was to work as live backup for more famous acts.
 In the early 1960s Nolen began playing with the backing band for harmonica player George "Harmonica" Smith.